 Lyme disease is more widespread in Bay Area open spaces than previously thought, according to the results of a new study announced today by Stanford University researchers.

+Like hiking our Open Space?
+Be aware of Deer ticks.
 Deer ticks are not very big, compare their size to a dime.
+Got bit by one?
+Probably best to go see a physician ASAP. |

-The two strains of bacteria were found by researchers who fanned out into 12 open space preserves in Santa Clara and San Mateo counties...
+into 12 open space preserves in Santa Clara and San Mateo counties...
 "We found it in every single (test) open space, and every type of terrain."
 Read article.

 Reference - Medicine Net, "Lyme Disease".
 Web MD, Lyme Disease slideshow: "Symptoms, causes, treatments", 12 slides.
 Lyme Disease Association, Inc. Tick identification - U Rhode Island Tick Encounter Resource Center, "Deer ticks".
 Tick information, "Deer Tick and related species."